 - An interesting inversion can occur in Fallout: New Vegas.
 You can challenge the Big Bad to a climactic duel, and he'll tell his flunkies to step off, so that he may fight you in honorable combat.
 Your party members, however, will happily stick around and participate in the fight.

 - Knights of the Old Republic has a somewhat lengthy set of sidequests that involve killing off the three leaders of the Genoharadan, a shadowy organization that influenced the galaxy through assassination, among other things.
 After killing the leaders, the man who gave you the quests, Hulas, reveals that he was the fourth leader and that he used you to consolidate his power by killing his rivals.
 If you don't take kindly to being used like that, you can challenge him to a duel, for which he insists you come alone.
 Hulas brings two lackeys with him, but you can display some Genre Savviness of your own and bring your party members.
 Hulas actually expects you to not play by the rules, expressing surprise if you show up alone, and saying "I hoped you'd be gullible but clearly you're not" if you bring your friends.

-- Likewise in The Old Republic, many bosses summon reinforcements during their cutscene.
+- Likewise in Star Wars: The Old Republic, many bosses summon reinforcements during their cutscene.
 Generally, these reinforcements are significantly weaker, but sometimes you'll wind up fighting an Elite and two or three Strong enemies.